wkan17012021/notes-app/README.md

 ```

 Then use a local host server to run in development env.
+You will also need to register to FireStore Firebase, retrieve your own API key and set it in the firebaseConfig object, if you want to edit the code.
+(Guide on abstracting secrets and .env file use for GitHub Pages)[https://github.com/orgs/community/discussions/57070]

 Note this proj uses a "eval-source-map" development tool to improve readability to make debugging easier.
 Ideally shouldn't be implmented and JS should be hashed back to a compressed and unreadable format, for commercial production apps.